Lawn mower: Electricity

+Hybrid

+Cutter and propulsion is powered with a mixture of electricity and fuel.
+Sometimes the combustion engine is only used to recharge batteries or power electric motors and does not directly power the cutter or propulsion.

 Propane

 Lawn mowers powered by propane were also manufactured by Lehr.

 By hand

 In hand-powered lawn mowers, the reel is attached to the mower's wheels by gears, so that when the mower is pushed forward, the reel spins several times faster than the plastic or rubber-tired wheels turn.
 Depending on the placement of the reel, these mowers often cannot cut grass very close to lawn obstacles.

 Other notable types

 Hover mowers

 Hover mowers are powered rotary push lawn mowers that use an impeller above the spinning blades to drive air downward, thereby creating an air cushion that lifts the mower above the ground.
 The operator can then easily move the mower as it floats over the grass.
 Hover mowers are necessarily light in order to achieve the air cushion and typically have plastic bodies with an electric motor.
 The most significant disadvantage, however, is the cumbersome usability in rough terrain or on the edges of lawns, as the lifting air-cushion is destroyed by wide gaps between the chassis and the ground.
 Hover mowers are built to operate on steep slopes, waterfronts, and high-weeded areas, so they are often used by golf course greenskeepers and commercial landscapers.
 Grass collection is often available, but can be poor in some models.
 The quality of cut can be inferior if the grass is pushed away from the blade by the cushion of air.